 Increasing visibility might aid in finding support and funding for local startups.
 Finding support and funding makes it easier for startups to succeed which makes them noticeable to the government due to economic benefits.

 The government might then react and untangle some of the proverbial bureaucratic knots.
 As we can see – in an ecosystem no one can operate alone and without influencing another.
 Our small step forward today might mean a giant leap for the whole community tomorrow.
-You never know!
+You never know how our ecosystem will develop in the future!

 That’s why Split Tech City is here today, but we will also be here five, ten, or however many years down the line.
 What we want to see is that today’s startups outgrow the startup stage and even more new startups pop up.
 And we’ll be here with you toasting to the failures and lessons learned from them, and celebrating victories and successes!